cvravi9/Benchmarking_SVCs/Read_Depth/README.md

 # Read Depth

-In this section, Read Depth for the vcf files are filtered and then visualized through two ways.
+In this section, Read Depth for the vcf files are visualized through two ways.

 ## 1. Inputs